Adenoma: Adrenal

 Adrenal adenomas are common, and are often found on the abdomen, usually not as the focus of investigation; they are usually incidental findings.
 About one in 10,000 is malignant.
 Thus, a biopsy is rarely called for, especially if the lesion is homogeneous and smaller than 3 centimeters.
 Follow-up images in three to six months can confirm the stability of the growth.

 While some adrenal adenomas do not secrete hormones at all, often some secrete cortisol, causing Cushing's syndrome, aldosterone causing Conn's syndrome, or androgens causing hyperandrogenism.

 Thyroid

 About one in 10 people is found to have solitary thyroid nodules.
-Investigation is required because a small percentage of these is malignant.
+Investigation is required because a small percentage of these are malignant.
 Biopsy usually confirms the growth to be an adenoma, but, sometimes, excision at surgery is required, especially when the cells found at biopsy are of the follicular type.

 Pituitary

 Pituitary adenomas are seen in 10% of neurological patients.
 A lot of them remain undiagnosed.
 Treatment is usually surgical, to which patients generally respond well.
 The most common subtype, prolactinoma, is seen more often in women, and is frequently diagnosed during pregnancy as the hormone progesterone increases its growth.
 Medical therapy with cabergoline or bromocriptine generally suppresses prolactinomas; progesterone antagonist therapy has not proven to be successful.